In case you question the value of having a Justin Amash or a Ron

 Full

-, which includes all its penalties for
+text of the bill, which includes all its penalties for

 attempting or conspiring to do the forbidden disruption as well.